l3acon/mad-hatter/README.md

 1. [ARO](./aro/README.md)

 ## We're all mad here
 This project aims to optimize for user experience.
 Both execution should troubleshooting should be as seamless and easy as possible.
-Long runningg tasks should be sarted and polled to allow for reasonalbe time management.
+Long runningg tasks should be started and polled to allow for reasonalbe time management.

 Relevant metrics:
 ```